 The Organizing Community

-Many congregations that get involved in organizing do so by collaborating with other faith groups to form a local affiliate or federation allied with one of several national or regional organizing networks.
-Six of these are introduced here, with links to their organizational web sites.
+Many congregations involved in organizing collaborate with other faith groups to form local affiliates of national or regional organizing networks.
+Six such networks are introduced here, with links to their organizational websites.